sympal/sympal-docs/reference/en/05-Sites-Explained.markdown

 easy as all the data is organized per site in the database.
 This allows us to manage data for the current site or other sites.

-For each Sympal site that exists, a matching Symfony application must exist as well.
-For example the default installation data fixtures create a site named "sympal", so it assumes that their is an application created with the same name.
+For each sympal site that exists, a matching symfony application must exist as well.
+When installing sympal, an sfSympalSite record is automatically added for you.
+The name of the site, which must match the name of your symfony application, will be automatically set to the first application found in the `apps` directory.

-    [php]
-    // project/web/index.php

-    require_once(dirname(__FILE__).'/../config/ProjectConfiguration.class.php');

-    $configuration = ProjectConfiguration::getApplicationConfiguration('sympal', 'prod', false);
-    sfContext::createInstance($configuration)->dispatch();

-> **NOTE**
-> Notice how the first argument given to `getApplicationConfiguration` is the
-> same as our application name, `sympal`.

 ## Queries